deepakrb/nightwatchjsguide/README.md

 # NightwatchJS Best Practices

 NightwatchJS can be used to run User Acceptance tests which guarantee that certain features run as we expect them.
-This best practices guide details how we write those tests.
-It is written as a list of rules.
+This best practices guide is an opinionated set of rules on how best to write those tests.

 ## Tests